c2d7fa/zt/README.md

 called *daily*, *weekly* and *monthly*.
 Each day, week or month respectively, I look through each list, copy relevant items to my daily log (see below) and remove items that are no longer relevant.
 This is how I handle stuff like task lists and calendar events.
-Items may link to other items, in which case I follow the links of the items I picked out and repeat the process recursively – that's how I do project management.
+To manage larger projects, I add links to sublists that I follow recursively.
 This list-based approach is very loosely based on [GTD](https://gettingthingsdone.com/), although without the focus on *next actions* and with many other aspects removed.